-- Half-day tour from San Sebastián to the Way of St James (Camino de Santiago)
+- Half-day hiking tour from San Sebastián to the Way of St James (Camino de Santiago)

 - Walk along the medieval Christian pilgrimage trails around Ulia Mountain